Your skin might need some work, but that doesn’t mean you can just slap a skincare product on there and call it a day.

 Healthy skin will have several noticeable aspects: a bright skin tone, a lack of excess oil, especially around the face, little to no acne, and relatively clear pores.

 It’s virtually impossible to totally clean your pores permanently since new dirt and debris will always appear and push their way into your pores as a result of your daily activities.

-However, cleaning your pores frequently can help them generate healthy amounts of face oil or body oil and will keep your skin as naturally healthy as possible.
+However, cleaning your pores frequently and maintaining a face routine can help them generate healthy amounts of face oil or body oil and will keep your skin as naturally healthy as possible.

 Healthy skin will also sometimes experience small acne outbreaks here and there, but it shouldn’t constantly be under attack from pimples and other impurities.